Nicolas de Gunzburg: Publishing career

 After working as an editor at Harper's Bazaar and as editor in chief of Town & Country, Gunzburg was appointed senior fashion editor of Vogue in 1949.
 Chauvinistically, he admitted that office life had its drawbacks.
 "I want to be in fashion, so I have to work with women, and that's that," he told The New York Times in 1969.
 "But what it all comes down to is the weekly paycheck, isn't it?"
 Alexander Liberman, the editorial director of Condé Nast Publications, called Gunzburg "One of the most civilized men in Paris."

-Known for his minimalist wardrobe of black, grey, and white—his grey suits were made by Knize & Co., the Viennese tailors— Gunzburg was named to Vanity Fair's International Best Dressed Hall of Fame in 1971.
+Known for his minimalist wardrobe of black, grey, and white—his black suits were made by Knize & Co., the Viennese tailors— Gunzburg was named to Vanity Fairs International Best Dressed Hall of Fame in 1971.

 One Vogue writer described him as:

 A slender, attractive man with a really dry wit, a gift for mimicry, and a sharply developed taste for the simple but cultivated amenities of living.

 Gunzburg also was a mentor to three up-and-coming fashion designers who would go on to dominate the industry: Bill Blass, Oscar de la Renta, and Calvin Klein.
 The last-named, whom Gunzburg met in the mid 1960s, was perhaps the baron's most famous protégé, and Klein discussed Gunzburg with Bianca Jagger and Andy Warhol in Interview magazine, published not long after the baron's death:

 He was truly the greatest inspiration of my life ... he was my mentor, I was his protégé – If you talk about a person with style and true elegance – maybe I'm being a snob, but I'll tell you, there was no one like him.
 I used to think, boy, did he put me through hell sometimes, but boy, was I lucky.
 I was so lucky to have known him so well for so long.

 Recalling one of Calvin Klein's first major fashion shows, Gunzburg said that immediately after the show a nervous Klein sought out his opinions on his new designs, and on whether the event had been a success or failure.
 The response to his protégé, a wry assessment – chilly, but supportive and polite: "You showed great courage".